 - rent arrears

 - service charges

 - housing related court costs

 - rechargeable repairs

-- loans made by a local authority to a landlord in respect of a local authority rent deposit scheme
+- loans arranged by a local authority to an applicant to cover any housing related costs.
 Each case will be considered on its own merits, any exceptional circumstances will be considered where evidence exists to support the case and should be submitted with the request for supporting information to join the register.